lionelc/banner_topcoder/README.md

 http://mallet.cs.umass.edu/dist/mallet-2.0.6.tar.gz

 This solution runs better than the default on the validation data set (score visible to contestants immediately), with a submission score 821119.94.
+In the modified mallet.jar, L1 regularization is applied in CRF training.